-1. Introduction to Communication Redundancy
+1. Introduction to Redundancy Protocol 1-1

-2. Turbo Ring
+2. Turbo Ring 2-1

 The Turbo Ring Concept

 Setting up "Turbo Ring" or "Turbo Ring V2"

 Determining the Redundant Path of a "Turbo Ring" Ring

 Determining the Redundant Path of a "Turbo Ring V2" Ring

 Ring Coupling Configuration

-Dual-Ring Configuration (applies only to "Turbo Ring V2")
+Dual-Ring Configuration (applies only to "Turbo Ring V2") 2-5

 Dual-Homing Configuration (applies only to "Turbo Ring V2")

 Configuring "Turbo Ring" and "Turbo Ring V2"

-Configuring "Turbo Ring"
+Configuring "Turbo Ring" 2-7

-Configuring "Turbo Ring V2"
+Configuring "Turbo Ring V2" 2-8

-3. Turbo Chain
+3. Turbo Chain 3-1

 The Turbo Chain Concept

 Setting Up Turbo Chain

 Configuring "Turbo Chain"

 Head Switch Configuration

-Member Switch Configuration
+Member Switch Configuration 3-3

-Tail Switch Configuration
+Tail Switch Configuration 3-3

-4. STP/RSTP/MSTP
+4. STP/RSTP/MSTP 4-1

-The STP/RSTP/MSTP Concept
+The STP/RSTP/MSTP Concept 4-2

 What is STP?

 How STP Works

-Differences between STP, RSTP, and MSTP
+Differences between STP, RSTP, and MSTP 4-4

 STP Example

-Using STP on a Network with Multiple VLANs
+Using STP on a Network with Multiple VLANs 4-6

 Configuring STP/RSTP

 Configuring MSTP

-Configuration Limits of STP/RSTP
+Configuration Limits of STP/RSTP 4-12

+5. V-ON 5-1

+The V-ON Concept 5-2

+V-ON Topology

+Overall Network Fast Recovery

+Local Network Fast Recovery 5-4

+Instructions for Setting Up V-ON 5-4

-Introduction to Communication Redundancy
+Introduction to Redundancy Protocol

-Setting up Communication Redundancy on your network helps protect critical links against failure, protects against network loops, and keeps network downtime at a minimum.
+Setting up Redundancy Protocol on your network helps protect critical links against failure, protects against network loops, and keeps network downtime at a minimum.

-Communication Redundancy allows you to set up redundant loops in the network to provide a backup data transmission route in the event that a cable is inadvertently disconnected or damaged.
+Redundancy Protocol allows you to set up redundant loops in the network to provide a backup data transmission route in the event that a cable is inadvertently disconnected or damaged.
 This is a particularly important feature for industrial applications, since it could take several minutes to locate the disconnected or severed cable.
 For example, if the Moxa switch is used as a key communications component of a production line, several minutes of downtime could cause a big loss in production and revenue.
-The Moxa switch supports three different protocols to support this communication redundancy function:
+The Moxa switch supports three different protocols to support this Redundancy Protocol function: